-As you have seen, with a few tricks, we can make Windows 11 run smoothly and seamlessly on older hardware.
+As you have seen, we can make Windows 11 run smoothly and seamlessly on older hardware with a few tricks.

 Upgrade of Windows 10 to Windows 11

 Another way to install Windows 11 on your old computer involves the upgrade process with Windows 10.
-And for this process, you need a USB flash drive that you made in the way I described earlier.
+And for this process, you need a USB flash drive you made for this process.

 You don’t need to change anything in the Registry Editor for this method of installing Windows 11.
 Note that the installation preparation includes saving all your data and programs after upgrading to Windows 11.

-Here I warmly recommend that you manually save all your data in case the upgrade process goes wrong due to some driver or hardware that Windows 11 will not properly recognize.
+Here I warmly recommend that you manually save all your data if the upgrade process goes wrong due to some driver or hardware that Windows 11 will not recognize properly.

-The only prerequisite for this type of installation of Windows 11 is to download a small script from here.
+The only prerequisite for this installation of Windows 11 is downloading a small script from here.

 Do the following steps:

 - Unzip the downloaded file and run the script,

 - From the USB flash drive with the Windows 11 installation, run the setup.exe file